 On some occasions, you might not be able to fix an office chair.
 Just like any other item, your chair has a finite life.
 That means that you need to eventually replace it.

 If you no longer feel comfortable in it or if your computer chair won't stay up even after trying to fix it several times, you might need an office chair replacement.

-To find some incredible options, you should check out the ErgoChair Pro, ErgoChair Pro+ and the ErgoChair Core.
+To find some incredible options, you should check out the ErgoChair Pro, ErgoChair Plus and the ErgoChair Recline.